seanclmn/rn-todo/README.md

 #### Instructions
 Once you have cloned this repository, go to the ```todo-app``` directory, and run ```npm install``` to install all the necessary dependencies.
 You will also need to insert the .env file from me, into the root of the ```todo-app``` directory.

 To run the app, run ```npx expo start```.
 Follow the instructions in your terminal to run the app on an iphone or android simulator.
-If you want to run it in the browser, make sure to use Node version 16 is recommended - any version higher will fail.
+If you want to run it in the browser, using Node version 16 is recommended - any version higher will fail.